How to Transfer an Amazon FBA Account Correctly

 As the account owner, you have complete control over the tools and features of your Seller Central account.
 But you can also choose to share some of that control with others.

-For a complete guide on managing user permissions in Seller Central and keeping your account safe, read our blog post: Efficiently Set Up Amazon Seller Central User Permissions With This Complete Guide.
+For a complete guide on managing user permissions in Seller Central, read our post: Efficiently Set Up Amazon Seller Central User Permissions.

 Update Account Details